gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 ## Onwards

 This was a long one, if you picked up a few things from it, I will be more than happy.

+Many people knows many git commands, but I find that sometimes they use it without a general concept.
+Hope answering the systems three questions help to be more mindful about your git approach.

 Do you have a system?
 What does work for you?